ilya-klyuchnikov/ttlite/README.md

     SBT_OPTS="-Xms512M -Xmx1500M -Xss1M -XX:+CMSClassUnloadingEnabled -XX:+UseConcMarkSweepGC -XX:MaxPermSize=724M"

 ### SBT launcher
-This project is build by SBT 0.13, so it requires that you have SBT launcher 0.13 (try `sbt --version` to know it).
+This project is built with SBT 0.13, so it requires that you have SBT launcher 0.13 (try `sbt --version` to know it).
 If you have an old SBT launcher and do not want to update it for some reasons, then you can try to change `project/build.properties` to: